Is it safe for travelers to visit Italy?

 As a result, Italy's top soccer league, Serie A, canceled at least three games scheduled to be played in Lombardy and Veneto regions.

-While areas outside of the "hotpots," such as Florence and Milan, are deemed safe to visit, two of the Veneto region's 25 cases occurred in the popular tourist destination of Venice.
+While areas outside of the "hotpots," such as Florence and Milan, are deemed safe to visit, at least two of the Veneto region's 38 cases occurred in the popular tourist destination of Venice.

 As a result, Venice Carnival has also been suspended, while museums and cinemas have been shut.

-Luca Zaia, the governor of the Veneto region, has also confirmed a ban on public and private meetings, along with the closure of schools, universities and museums in the region.
+Luca Zaia, the governor of the Veneto region, has confirmed a ban on public and private meetings, along with the closure of schools, universities and museums in the region.

 "We ask for the cooperation of all citizens.
 It's not an easy moment.
 But, with the data we have today, we can still hope to limit the contagion," he said.